polydojo/jispy/LittleJ.md

 There are two more limitations, namely:

 - Identifier names may not include the `$` key.
-- Identifier names may not include dangline (i.e. leading or trailing) underscores.
+- Identifier names may not include dangling (i.e. leading or trailing) underscores.
 #### 6.1.3 No `Foo.prototype`

 `this` comes with its share of goodies, namely the prototype chain.
 Prototypal inheritance is perhaps the best model for code reuse.
 However, JavaScript's implementation of prototypal inheritance is confusing (and perhaps irritating.)

 As there are no constructors in LittleJ, JavaScript-like prototype chains are not supported.
-However, the `underbar.l.js` library (currently under development) should largely fill this void.
-It contains the method `_.setPrototype()` which is analogous to Lua's `setmetatable()`.
+However, the `stdlib.l.js` library (currently under development) should largely fill this void.
+It contain an `object.create()` method analogous to JavaScript's `Object.create()`.

 #### 6.1.4 No `in`